Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 * Operationalization.

 Users can extend the code to explore cross-validation  and hyper-parameter tuning.
-[TODO: Reference Angus's or Jaya's Tutorial.]
+To learn more about hyper-parameter tuning, please visit https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning.
+To learn more about time-series forcasting with cross-validation, please visit https://github.com/Azure/MachineLearningSamples-EnergyDemandTimeSeriesForecasting.

 ## Contact

 Feel free to contact Daisy Deng (daden@microsoft.com) with any question or comment.

-## Disclaimer

-_TODO_